 The prince who would become the Buddha was kshatriya: the warrior caste.

 It is better to conquer yourself than to win a thousand battles.
 Then the victory is yours.
 It cannot be taken from you, not by angels or by demons, heaven or hell. ~ The Buddha

 Kindness is what binds a society.
 When kindness is lacking, society falls apart.

-There are great and pressing problems facing California, America, and the world more generally.
+There are great and pressing problems facing the world.